boxwise/boxtribute/README.md

 1. Environment variables are managed in a single file.
 Therefore copy `example.env` into `.env`

-2. Enter the credentials from Auth0 into the `.env`-file.
-From the Applications sidebar menu select Applications.
-Copy the Client ID for `boxtribute-react` and paste it as value for `AUTH0_CLIENT_ID` into the `.env` file.
-Let us know if you run into problems.

-3. To build and start the involved Docker services, execute
+2. To build and start the involved Docker services, execute

         docker-compose up

-4. Open your web browser on `http://localhost:3000`
+3. Open your web browser on `http://localhost:3000`

 **NB: In case you get out-of-memory related errors, make sure your max memory is at least 4GB in your Docker settings (via *Docker Settings UI -> Resources -> Memory*) and try again.**